-What is the connection between autism and limerence?
+What is the connection between autism and limerence and how can therapy help?

 Autism and limerence, defined as intense, involuntary romantic obsession, might seem unrelated at first but emerging research and anecdotal evidence point to intersections between the two.
 Understanding limerence can help autistic people who are struggling with relationships and give them insight into navigating this particular issue with their therapist.
 Here are a few of the ways that autism and limerence can intersect: